 - Exercise physiologist

-With such a diverse team of experts, we can successfully address many co-occurring issues at once.
+With such a diverse team of experts, we can successfully address mental health treatment for more than one diagnosis.
 This diverse method of care is embedded in all levels of treatment at our program so that all of our patients can benefit.

 If you are concerned about your own health or the health of someone else, please know that help is available.
 If you are in treatment or having a relapse, please don’t give up on recovery.
 You have the ability to keep trying.
 So please don’t stop!